rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 to constrain `T` to types that have only `'static` references or no references</span>

-Types with no references count as `T: 'static`.
+Types without any references count as `T: 'static`.
 Because `'static` means the reference must live as long as the entire program, a type that contains no references meets the criteria of all references living as long as the entire program (since there are no references).
 Think of it this way: if the borrow